Ccode-archives/Ccode/README.md

 1. It first copys main.js from scripts to the main dir.
 2. It reads a file called main.cc and gets rid of whitespace such as tabs or spaces at the start or beginning of a command.
 3. Once it reads all the lines it runs the Javascript it created.
 4. It deletes the Javascript.
-(Comment the last line to turn this off)
+(Comment the last line to turn this off, if turned off it may cause errors)

 ## Requirments